lisalindqvist95/proj1/README.md

 ### Validator Testing
   - HTML
     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/#textarea)
  - CSS
     - No errors were found when passing through the official [(Jigsaw) validator]()

 ## Unfixed Bugs
+  - __Form function__
+   - At the moment the form does not store any data like it should.
+The form-buttton only takes the user to a HTML-document.
+This could be fixed with some back-end coding that is not part of this project.

 ## Deployment